 The purpose of pediatric occupational therapy is to assess the child’s development of skills for play, school performance, and activities of daily living.
 Therapy is conducted in an environment that fosters growth and development of each child’s individual needs.
 Areas that are addressed during therapy may include, but are not limited to:

 Occupational therapy provides treatment to children with diagnoses including, but not limited to:

 Adult and pediatric services are provided by licensed speech-language pathologists who are certified by the American Speech-Language-Hearing Association (ASHA).
-Services include clinical evaluation and individualized treatment of communication and swallowing/eating disorders associated with, but not limited to, those related to the following:
+Services include clinical evaluation and individualized treatment of communication and swallowing disorders associated with, but not limited to:

 Specialized services are available including modified barium swallow studies, Vital-Stim Therapy, augmentative and alternative communication.

 The pediatric speech therapy program at ACMH provides comprehensive speech, language and feeding services to children of all ages.
 Individualized treatment plans are designed for each child’s specific need and implemented within a welcoming and fun environment.
 Our therapists are skilled in treating a diverse population including children with developmental delays, autism, apraxia and other neurogenic disorders.

 Lymphedema is an abnormal accumulation of protein rich fluid that causes chronic edema and changes in the skin and surrounding tissue.
 Common signs and symptoms include slow progressive onset of edema that occurs most often in the extremities, but can also be present in the face and trunk.
 The most common cause of lymphedema in the United States is due to treatment of cancers such as breast, uterine, cervical, ovarian and prostate cancer.
 Other causes include trauma, infection, obesity, and chronic venous insufficiency.